 ||Availability||Not available to visiting students

-This module combines considerable on-site instruction with supporting lectures and seminars.
+This course combines considerable on-site instruction with supporting lectures and project seminars.

 Entry Requirements (not applicable to Visiting Students)